timescale/docs/promscale/installation/binary.md

-# Promscale from source
+# Install Promscale using binary
 You can install Promscale from source on any operating system.
 The Promscale source files are available from our
 [GitHub releases page][gh-promscale-download].

-Before you begin, you must have an already installed and working Prometheus environment.
-Additionally, you need a
-[self-hosted TimescaleDB instance][tsdb-install-self-hosted] installed.
+Before you begin, you must have an already installed and working Prometheus or OpenTelemetry collector environment.
+Additionally, you need a [self-hosted TimescaleDB instance][tsdb-install-self-hosted] installed.

 ## Install TimescaleDB